Saint Mary’s House System

 Each House will elect two House Senators (Upperclassman Student Leaders) to serve and support the House with their Dean (Faculty Member).
 Each Room will elect two Room Cuncilors (Student Leaders) to lead and serve their Room with their Mentor Teacher.
 The House System creates a great opportunity for Saint Mary’s students to get involved in the SM Community by planning events, projects, and service opportunities, as well as creating fellowship with the members of their House and Room.

-Mentors: Dr. Aaron Thurow, Mr. John Calvert, Ms. Liz Salgado, Mr. Isak Bond
+Mentors: Mr. Aaron Thurow, Mr. John Calvert, Mr. Isak Bond, Mr. Anthony Cacho, Ms. Veronica Kuenstle

 St. Thomas Aquinas

-Mentors: Mr. Tom Brittain, Sr. Peter Thomas, Dr. Michael Carlin, Mr. Luke Seely, Mr. Peter Nguyen
+Mentors: Mr. Rocky Brittain, Mr. Tom Brittain, Sr. Peter Thomas, Mr. Peter Nguyen, Mr. Greg Fahrendorf

 St. Catherine of Siena

-Mentors: Ms. Christina Strafaci, Mr. Mark Amorose, Mrs. Lauren Blomberg, Mr. Don Durkee, Mr. Izalco Teo Ruiz
+Mentors: Ms. Christina Strafaci, Mr. Mark Amorose, Mr. Don Durkee, Mr. Izalco Teo Ruiz, Ms. Bella Ayala

 St. John Paul II

-Mentors: Mrs. Linda Voita, Mrs. Christie Swingle, Mr. Bill Grimm, Mr. Thomas Coast, Mr. James Spina
+Mentors: Mrs. Linda Voita, Mrs. Christine Swingle, Mr. Bill Grimm, Mr. Jose Lucero, Fr.
+Estevan Wetzel

 St. Junipero Serra

-Mentors: Mr. Jonathan Ciani, Mr. Zachary Weisse, Sr. Mary David, Mrs. Julie Vietri, Mrs. Amy Jerome
+Mentors: Mr. Jon Ciani, Mr. Zachary Weisse, Sr. Mary David, Mr. Julie Vietri, Mr. Daniel Barba

 The word liberal in liberal arts and liberal education does not refer to the opposite of conservative; it refers to being free, the opposite of constrained and subjugated.
 The liberal arts curriculum at Saint Mary’s is designed to help students learn how to think and how to communicate.
 In other words, these habits help men and women become wise, not just smart.